Week 2: Computer-aided Design

 Later on, I again used the join (J) tool to perfectly join the screws to the case.

-After that I realized that I forgot to add the OLED display model and the speaker model in the project.
+After that I realized that I forgot to add the OLED display model and the speaker model to the project.
 I used the insert button to add the models.

 Now, we have our model ready.
 Yay!

-I then switched the workspace mode to animation from Design and I made a short animation displaying the prototype_02
+I then switched the workspace mode to Animation from Design and I made a short animation displaying prototype_02.

-After I was happy with my animation I exported to my computer.
+After I was happy with my animation I exported it to my computer.

 Blender